ckipp01/chris-kipp.io/blogs/the-journey-of-a-dotty-diagnostic.md

 In this talk I dove into a few different areas exploring what actually makes up a diagnostic, how useful Scala diagnostics are, how a diagnostic actually gets from the compiler to your editor, and look at what work is being done to improve this.
-Much of this was a learning experience for me, so thanks for following along.
+Much of this was a learning experience for me, so come along for the ride.

 - [What actually makes up a diagnostic?][what-actually-makes-up-a-diagnostic]
 - [The diagnostic usefulness scale][the-diagnostic-usefulness-scale]